 While the doctrine of modified comparative fault is officially only a part of jury deliberations, an insurance adjuster may contend you were partly at fault and offer a reduced settlement offer.

 To recover compensation after a left-turn accident, you need to provide evidence of the other driver’s fault and be prepared to mitigate the impact of any evidence against you.
-The Las Vegas car accident attorneys of Sam & Ash, LLP can negotiate with the insurance adjuster on your behalf.
+The Las Vegas car accident attorneys of Sam & Ash Injury Law can negotiate with the insurance adjuster on your behalf.

 We can investigate the accident you were in and gather evidence to build a persuasive case.
 When necessary, we work with respected accident reconstruction professionals who can pinpoint exactly what happened to cause a crash.